 While this section of the Western Union vs. TransferWise comparison rates both companies well, one does better than the other with transfer methods offered.
 Both companies let you register online.

-- TransferWise lets you use its website in English, Spanish, French, Portuguese, Italian, and Dutch.
+- TransferWise lets you use its website in English, German, Spanish, French, Italian, Hungarian, Polish, Portuguese, Russian and Japanese.

 - You can use your Facebook or Google account to sign-up with TransferWise, which can save you time and effort.